nasa-fornax/fornax-documentation/README.md

 ### Limits: What does it not do?
   * Limits on cores/RAM:
     * There are several options for the size of the compute.
 Please select the smallest that you can use for testing and exploration.
 Do not use the larger images unless you have already tested a smaller subset of the analysis on a smaller compute instance.
+    * There are currently no GPUs available.
     * In JK's understanding (which needs to be updated) you get what the numbers say when you choose a server upon login, but for a limited time if you need slightly more, the code will not crash but will have access to slightly more.
     * Raen has seen some evidence of this "bursting" behavior, but doesn't have direct knowledge of the actual configuration.
 It would be good to know.
   * Limits on disk space: